 Unstructured data collectively accounts for 80-90% or more of all data and is continuing to grow.

 Once the raw data is ready, it will undergo processing.
 Data processing means taking the raw data and ensuring that it is ready to be used for analytical purposes by end users.
 During this step, the data will be filtered, organized, and cleaned up for the end user.
 This means duplicate data, unusable data, and anything else that would hinder analysis is already accounted for.

 Finally comes the load step, where the newly transformed data is sent from the staging area to its correct repository within the data warehouse.

-Once the data is in the data warehouse and has been processed correctly, it is ready to be analyzed by business intelligence (BI) programs.
+Once the data is in the data warehouse and has been processed correctly, it is ready to be analyzed by business intelligence (BI) tools.

 While over half of all enterprises consider cloud BI to be either “critical” or “very important” to their ongoing and future initiatives, Exploding Topics reports that just 32% of business executives say they have the capacity to create measurable value from enterprise data and less than 20% of executives feel that they’ve established a “data culture” within their organizations.

 End User Access

-Once the business intelligence solution has used the data to generate the desired reports for end users, the system has to deliver this information to them in a way that is actionable.
+Once the business intelligence solution has used the data to generate the desired reports for end users, the system has to deliver this information to them in a way that is digestible and actionable.

-The first three steps of this process as a whole are all focused in ensuring that the data is stored and prepared properly for use—these are backend processes.
+The first three steps of this process as a whole are all focused on ensuring that the data is stored and prepared properly for use—these are backend processes.

-The final step is a front end process—the way the information is actually used by stakeholders.
+The final step is a front-end process—the way the information is actually used by employees within the organization.

-Most market-leading business intelligence tools, like Microsoft’s PowerBI, have great visualization so users who are not technical can begin applying the data in their decision making without difficulty.
+Most market-leading business intelligence tools, like Microsoft’s PowerBI, have great visualization functions so less technical users can begin applying the insights derived from data in their decision making without difficulty.

-The purpose of this entire process is to get valuable information into the hands of those that need it but aren’t necessary predisposed to being comfortable working with complex data sets, so end user access is one of the key considerations that should be made when deciding on a BI solution.
+The purpose of this entire process is to get valuable information into the hands of those that need it regardless of their data science background, so end user access should be a key consideration when shopping for the right BI solutions for your organization.